ionic-team/ionic-cli/README.md

 $ ionic start myNewv2project blank
 ```
-*Note: If you do not pass an inputs to the start command you will get an interactive prompt that allows you to provide a name and select from a list of
+*Note: If you do not pass any inputs to the start command you will get an interactive prompt that allows you to provide a name and select from a list of
 starter templates.*

 ### Existing Ionic2 project